deso-protocol/dips/dips/dip-6.md

 funds raised by the DAO will be managed, among other things.
 * Once a profile is created, the following very simple on-chain functions become available on the profile:
+  - **Minting and Burning Coins**
-  - **Mint new DAO
+    * **Mint new DAO
-coins**, which can only be executed by the profile owner.
+  coins**: This function can only be executed by the profile owner.
 Note that DAO coins are distinct from Creator Coins mentioned earlier.
-  - **Burn DAO coins**, which anyone can execute to take coins they own out of circulation.
+    * **Burn DAO coins**: This function can be executed by anyone to take coins they own out of circulation.
-  - **Disable minting of DAO
+    * **Disable minting of DAO
-coins**, which prevents any new coins from ever being minted in the future (only the profile owner can execute this one).
+  coins**: This prevents any new coins from ever being minted in the future (only the profile owner can execute this one).
+Triggering this function can give coin-holders confidence in the max supply of the DAO Coin.
+  - **Enabling and Disabling Coin Transfers**
+    * **Turn on transfer approval**.
+By default, DAO Coins can be freely transferred.
+However, the owner of the profile can enable transfer approval via this function.
+When they do this, transfers of coins must be approved by the owner of the profile.
+    * **Turn off transfer approval**.
+This allows the owner of the profile to turn off transfer approval.
+Transfer approval can be turned on later after this function has been executed.
+    * **Permanently disable transfer approval**.
+This allows the owner of the profile to permanently disable transfer approvals.
+Doing this can give coin-holders confidence that their coins will always be freely-transferrable, similar to how disabling minting can give coin-holders confidence in the max supply.
 * These functions can then be called or delegated via derived keys to smart services that implement crowdsale mechanics, cap table management tools, voting tools, etc...
 We will go into the possibilities for smart services